haste/gfdm_mdb/README.md

 Supports binary MDB/MDBE `100`, `101`, `102`, and `202`, typed XML `203`
 versions 1 to 6, and editable JSON.

+See [MDB format](MDB_FORMAT.md) for the binary layouts, field meanings, and MDBE cipher.

 ## Commands

 ```text